KilianKegel/FatherlessAmerica/README.md

 It is a wise child, the proverb goes, that knows its own father.
 To the degree that this teaching is true, a decultured paternity brings forth fewer wise children.
-Though most children certainly disfavor this trend—prefer ring to understand “my father” as one person rather than a series of disparate relationships—the steady disembodiment and dispersal of social fatherhood are defining characteristics of deculturing paternity, succinctly captured by the title of a 1993 article in the *New York Times*: “‘Who Is My Daddy?’
+Though most children certainly disfavor this trend—prefer ring to understand "my father" as one person rather than a series of disparate relationships—the steady disembodiment and dispersal of social fatherhood are defining characteristics of deculturing paternity, succinctly captured by the title of a 1993 article in the *New York Times*: "‘Who Is My Daddy?'
 Can Be Answered in Different Ways."<sup>26</sup>

 A decultured paternity transforms the callings of fatherhood from what might be termed simple but mandatory to complex but optional.
 To use a military metaphor, our cultural story no longer conscripts men into a uniform fatherhood service.
 Instead, fathers increasingly comprise an all-volunteer force, small and flexible.
-No longer unambiguously responsible for a fixed number of mandatory tasks, today’s decultured fathers must largely select for themselves, from a complex menu of lifestyle options, the meaning of their paternity.
+No longer unambiguously responsible for a fixed number of mandatory tasks, today's decultured fathers must largely select for themselves, from a complex menu of lifestyle options, the meaning of their paternity.
 Ultimately, a decultured paternity is incompatible with fatherhood as a defined role for men.